Colorado State University fans were days away from the start of the season.

 Bets will get refunded

-Since Saturday’s game between Colorado State and New Mexico is officially cancelled and declared a no-contest, the various Colorado betting apps will refund any wagers made on the game.
+Since Saturday’s game between Colorado State and New Mexico is officially cancelled and declared a no-contest, the various Colorado sportsbook apps will refund any wagers made on the game.

 PlayColorado was told by FanDuel Sportsbook that anyone who bet on the game would get a refund.